 Some minor projects do not require environmental review, so the lead agency will first decide if environmental review is needed.
 If the proposed project is the type of project that has been "categorically exempt" from SEPA review, no further environmental review is needed.

 If the proposed project is not exempt, the applicant will usually be asked to fill out an "environmental checklist".
 This checklist asks questions about the proposal and its potential impacts on a variety of subjects including impacts to historic and cultural resources.
 "Question 13" on the SEPA checklist relates to archaeological, historical and cultural resources.
 The Department of Archaeology & Historic Preservation is considered the agency with expertise in this area.

 Under SEPA, resources on the subject or adjacent property, should be evaluated for their eligibility at the local, state and/or national register level.
+Typically such evaluations for the built environment will be done at the at the reconnaissance level.
+FYI.....
+Note that DAHP will only review eligibility determination for State and National Register listing.
+Eligibility for local listing is done through a city or county preservation program.
 For questions about eligibility, contact Michael Houser, State Architectural Historian (360-586-3076 or firstname.lastname@example.org).

 After the checklist has been completed, the lead agency will review the checklist and other information about the proposal.
 If the lead agency needs additional information to evaluate the proposal, they may ask the applicant to conduct studies, such as a traffic study, or a study to determine if there are wetlands on the project site, etc. The lead agency and applicant may also work together to change the proposal to reduce likely impacts.